Amino acid: Polar uncharged side chains

 The polar, uncharged amino acids serine (Ser, S), threonine (Thr, T), asparagine (Asn, N) and glutamine (Gln, Q) readily form hydrogen bonds with water and other amino acids.
-They do not ionize in normal conditions, though a prominent exception being the catalytic serine in serine proteases.
+They do not ionize in normal conditions, a prominent exception being the catalytic serine in serine proteases.
 This is an example of severe perturbation, and is not characteristic of serine residues in general.
 Threonine has two chiral centers, not only the L (2S) chiral center at the α-carbon shared by all amino acids apart from achiral glycine, but also (3R) at the β-carbon.
 The full stereochemical specification is (2S,3R)-L-threonine.

 Hydrophobic side chains

 Nonpolar amino acid interactions are the primary driving force behind the processes that fold proteins into their functional three dimensional structures.
 None of these amino acids' side chains ionize easily, and therefore do not have pKas, with the exception of tyrosine (Tyr, Y).
 The hydroxyl of tyrosine can deprotonate at high pH forming the negatively charged phenolate.
 Because of this one could place tyrosine into the polar, uncharged amino acid category, but its very low solubility in water matches the characteristics of hydrophobic amino acids well.